Night Sky October 2021

 To use the star chart: print it out and then use it to locate the planets and constellations at night by holding it above your head and pointing the 'South' pointer of the chart southwards.

-Ian Morison tells us what we can see in the northern hemisphere night sky during September 2017.
+Ian Morison tells us what we can see in the Northern Hemisphere night sky during May 2021.